About

 Editor

 Megan Lyons (2024–2027; Seasons 4–6) is an Assistant Professor of Music Theory at Furman University.
-She received her PhD in music theory and history from the University of Connecticut.
-Her research areas include music theory pedagogy, music encoding and its analysis, Joni Mitchell’s alternate guitar tunings, and the art songs of Amy Beach.
-She is co-author with Dr. Philip Ewell of “Don’t You Cry for Me: A Critical-Race Analysis of Undergraduate Music Theory Instruction,” a chapter in the forthcoming edited volume Teaching and Learning Difficult Topics in the Music Classroom.
+Her research areas include music theory pedagogy, Joni Mitchell’s alternate guitar tunings, and the art songs of Amy Beach.
+She is co-author with Dr. Philip Ewell of “Don’t You Cry for Me: A Critical-Race Analysis of Undergraduate Music Theory Instruction,” a chapter in the edited volume Teaching and Learning Difficult Topics: Reflections from the Undergraduate Music Classroom.
+Megan received her PhD in music theory and history from the University of Connecticut, an MA in Music Theory and Flute Performance from CUNY Hunter College, and a BM in Music Education and Music Theory from the University of Delaware.

 Associate Editors

-Anna Rose Nelson (2024–2027; Seasons 4–6) is a lecturer of music theory at the University of Maryland-College Park with research interests in modernist music, sketch study, and critical theory.
-She holds a BM in Theory/Composition from St. Olaf College (2012), MA in Music Theory from the University of Minnesota-Twin Cities (2015), and a PhD in music theory from the University of Michigan (2023).
+Anna Rose Nelson (2024–2027; Seasons 4–6) is an Assistant Clinical Professor of music theory at the University of Maryland-College Park with research interests in modernist music, early hardcore punk music, sketch study, short forms, and critical theory.
+She holds degrees in theory and composition, including a PhD in music theory from the University of Michigan (2023).
 She has presented her work on Theodor Adorno, Brian Ferneyhough, and Anton Webern at multiple national and international conferences.

 Favorite Podcasts: The Dollop, KCRW's Lost Notes, My Favorite Murder.